 Let cook until the cheese begins to melt and the bottom pancake has crisped up and browned.
 Flip and cook on the second side until all of the cheese is melted and the bottom has browned.
 Remove from heat, set aside, and repeat to make the second quesadilla.

-Drizzle the quesadillas with additional gochujang, if desired, and top with scallions and cilantro.
+Drizzle quesadillas with additional gochujang, if desired, and top with scallions and cilantro.
 Serve immediately.

-Gochujang is a mild Korean chili paste.
+Gochujang is a mild Korean chile paste.
 It can be found in Asian markets or ordered online.

 |Total Sugars 11g|